Semantic Models for the First-stage Retrieval: A Comprehensive Review

 \section{Neural methods for semantic retrieval}

-During the past decade, big data and fast computer processors have brought a new era for deep learning techniques.
+During the past decade, big data and fast computer processors have brought a new era for deep learning technique.
 A set of simple math units, called neurons, are organized into layers, and stacked into neural networks.
-The neural networks have the expressive power to represent complex functions and fit the hidden correlations in complicated tasks.
-For example, it converts discrete symbols (e.g., words, phrases, and sentences) into low-dimensional dense vectors which are able to capture the semantic and syntactic features for various NLP tasks~\cite{cui-etal-2017-attention, yao2019graph}.
+Neural networks have the expressive power to represent complex functions and fit hidden correlations in complicated tasks~\cite{hundi2019deep}.
+For example, it converts discrete symbols (e.g., words, phrases and sentences) into low-dimensional dense vectors which are able to capture semantic and syntactic features for various NLP tasks~\cite{cui-etal-2017-attention, yao2019graph}.
 Naturally, it also attracts researchers from the IR field and leads to the research wave of neural approaches to IR (neural IR).
-However, most of the earlier researches focus on the re-ranking stages~\cite{huang2013learning, guo2016deep}.
+However, most earlier researches focus on re-ranking stages~\cite{huang2013learning, guo2016deep}.
 Until recently, much attention is paid to explore neural networks to improve the semantic matching for the first-stage retrieval.

-Without loss of generality, the neural methods for semantic retrieval can be categorized into three classes, including \textbf{sparse retrieval methods}, \textbf{dense retrieval methods}, and \textbf{the hybrid of sparse-dense retrieval methods}.
-In this section, we will briefly review the major works about them.
-Table \ref{tab:summary} summaries the surveyed neural semantic retrieval models in different categories.
+Different from early semantic retrieval models, neural semantic retrieval models employ neural networks to build the representation functions (i.e., $\phi$ and/or $\psi$) as well as the scoring function (i.e., $f$).
+In this way, these models can learn deep semantics and complex interactions from data in an end-to-end way.
+From the perspective of model architecture, neural methods for semantic retrieval can be categorized into three classes, including \textit{sparse retrieval methods}, \textit{dense retrieval methods}, and \textit{hybrid retrieval methods}.
+In this section, we will review major works about them.
+Table \ref{tab:summary} summaries surveyed neural semantic retrieval models in different categories.